TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 (v) compliance with accounting standards and other legal requirements.

-(c) Discussing the following with the External Auditors:-
+(c) Discussing the following with the external auditors:-

 (i) their audit plan and scope of audit;